Give Ireland Back to the Irish: Recording

-Before leaving New York for London, McCartney arranged a session with Wings to rush-record "Give Ireland Back to the Irish".
+Two days after Bloody Sunday, McCartney arranged a session with Wings to rush-record "Give Ireland Back to the Irish", turning up at EMI Studios unannounced.
 The band agreed to release the song as a single, although author Howard Sounes suggests that McCullough, as an Ulster Protestant, may have had his misgivings.
 The track was recorded on 1 February at EMI's Abbey Road Studios with engineer Tony Clark.
-The band then moved to Apple Studios, where the song was mixed and possibly completed.
+On February 3, the band then moved to Island Studios, where final overdubs were added and the song was mixed.
+The track was mastered at Apple Studios.
 This marked the first time that McCartney had worked in the Beatles' Apple Studios since the group's break-up in April 1970.

 The B-side of the single, "Give Ireland Back to the Irish (Version)", is an instrumental version of the song.
 McCartney used this rather than another song since, anticipating problems over the political content, he thought that if disc jockeys decided to favour the B-side to avoid the lyrics being heard, they would still have to mention the track's title.
 McCartney took the rhythm section parts from the A-side and overdubbed lead guitar lines (played by himself and McCullough) and an Irish penny whistle.
 Seeking to emulate the low-fidelity quality of Jamaican reggae singles, where instrumental dubs were commonly used as B-sides, McCartney gave the track a muddy-sounding mix, with barely any high-end sound.